orourkedd/effects-as-data/README.md

 ```

 ### Action Handlers
 Second, create handlers for the actions.
 This is the only place where side-effect producing code should exist.
+You can find these in `demo-cli/handlers`:
 ```js
 const httpGetActionHandler = (action) => {
   return get(action.url)